 Recipe tips and FAQs

-The blue raspberry color is pretty vibrant so no additional food coloring was needed.
-But the powdered grape Kool-Aid turned out more gray than purple when baked into the cake, so it needs the addition of red and blue food coloring to get a brighter purple color.
+For example, powdered grape Kool-Aid turned out more gray than purple when baked into the cake, so it needed the addition food coloring to get a brighter purple color.

 You definitely do NOT have to use Kool-Aid to make an ombre cake.
 Simply use your favorite food colorings to create the same desired effect.
 The baking and assembly process would be the same with food coloring as it was with Kool-Aid.